Pedro Pierluisi: Personal life

-Governor Pierluisi is the father of four adult children: Antonio, Miguel, Rafael, and Jacqueline.
-He is the grandfather of five grandchildren.
+Governor Pierluisi is the father of four adult children: Anthony, Michael, Rafael, and Jacqueline.
+He is the grandfather of six grandchildren.

 His first marriage was to María Eugenia Rojo, with whom he shares his four children.
 They married on June 20, 1981 but divorced in the late 1990s.
-Pierluisi married again in 2007 to businesswoman María Elena Carrión.
-However, the couple divorced in 2019, after twelve years of marriage.
+Pierluisi married again to businesswoman María Elena Carrión.
+However, the couple divorced in 2019.
 He is currently married to attorney Fabiola Ansótegui.
 The couple announced their engagement in 2023 and were married in a private ceremony on December 8, 2024.

 Pierluisi's father, Jorge Pierluisi, served as Secretary of Puerto Rico's Housing Department under Gov. Carlos Romero Barceló from 1977 to 1985.
 His brother, José Jaime Pierluisi, an economic adviser to then governor Pedro Rossello, was shot and killed during a carjacking in 1994.
 His sister Caridad Pierluisi has served as an advisor to him during his tenure as governor.